ktu23/ktu-tictactoe-client/README.md

 5. Reset game  - start with X again
 6. At end of game with reset button - also remove the message of X/O is winner - reset the X/O msg

+NEED HELP WITH:
+5. Reset game  - start with X again
+6. At end of game with reset button - also remove the message of X/O is winner - reset the X/O msg
+   1. also make it show above the reset button
+7. make it so reset button only shows after game is over
+8. reset the tiles corgi pic to nothing